 How: Discuss them with your partner, confidants

-You're allowed to stress about things, but it's better to let them spill to a confidant, rather than to bottle it in.
+You're allowed to stress about things, but it's better to let them spill to a confidant, who listens bereft of any judgement, rather than to bottle it all in.
 By bottling those in, you're not helping anyone and neither are you enjoying your own wedding experience.
+Indulge in some stress-relieving activities like exercise or meditation.
+If baking or a good book does that for you, then take that well-deserved break from planning a wedding.